Upper Swan

 Educational outcomes in Upper Swan fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.0%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 8.7%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.5%).
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 8.7%, followed by postgraduate qualifications (2.8%) and graduate diplomas (1.5%).
 Trade and technical skills are prominent, with 37.4% of residents aged 15+ holding vocational credentials – advanced diplomas (9.7%) and certificates (27.7%).

 Frequently Asked Questions - Education